swastikpareek/Interview-Front-end/README.md

 - Keeping things performant

 ### Submission

-* Set up your github.com account if you don't already have one.
-* Clone the repository
-* Push your changes as a public repo in GitHub and submit the link
+- After you are done with the exercise share the link to your forked sandbox to us.